 Breast reduction in general is performed to reduce the weight of breast tissues that can pull on your upper back and neck.
 However, these functional considerations should not neglect aesthetic priorities.
 As a result, breast reduction is achieved by utilizing optimal incision patterns that take into consideration each patient required breast tissue elimination needs.

-As such when determining the best breast reduction, patients must undergo a comprehensive evaluation to determine where the breast fullness and drooping are located.
+As such, patients must undergo a comprehensive evaluation to determine where the breast fullness and drooping are located.
 The reduction is achieved then by customizing the incision lines to address all of the problem spots with regards to redundant skin as well as the breast prominences with regards to glandular tissues and fat.

 The surgery requires the use of an incision pattern described as the Weiss pattern.
 The Weiss pattern utilizes incision lines that allow for the preservation of blood supply to the nipple and areola complex while allowing for removal of undesirable medial and lateral breast tissue excess.